Pacific Southwest, Region 9: Superfund

 Investigation and Cleanup Activities

-A Proposed Plan for final groundwater remedies that would establish requirements to cleanup groundwater to drinking water standards was completed in October 2012 and issued for public comment.
-The AF drafted a Record of Decision (ROD) in January 2013, and a final Basewide Groundwater ROD was signed by all regulatory agencies in June 2014.
+A Proposed Plan identifying cleanup strategies for all groundwater sites to achieve drinking water standards was issued for public comment in 2012.
+A draft Record of Decision (ROD) was issued in 2013, and a Final Basewide Groundwater ROD was signed by all regulatory agencies in 2014.
 The Groundwater ROD selects the cleanup remedies for 19 contaminated groundwater sites, including the land use controls that will protect human health and the environment until drinking water standards are reached.
 Many of the selected remedies use innovative technologies that have been shown to be effective through on-base demonstration projects and apply Green and Sustainable Remediation principles to reduce their carbon footprints and energy usage.
 For example, injections of emulsified vegetable oil are being used to enhance the natural microbiological activity and address higher concentrations of VOCs through "Enhanced Reductive Dechlorination (ERD)", a process that breaks down VOC contaminants.

 Cleanup Results to Date